 Where William was first assigned is not known, but it was probably in the Windsor district.
-In 1800-1802, he is recorded as a resident at Hawkesbury, living with a Sarah Ryan.
-By 1806, Sarah had married another man, and by 1810 or so, William was established in a household at Pitt Town near Windsor with another convict, Julia Leahy.
+In 1800-1802, he is recorded as a resident at Hawkesbury, living and working on Sarah Ryan's farm.
+By the 1805-5 muster, he was working for Joseph Hunt, and later for Owen Cavanagh .
+By 1810 or so, William was established in a household at Pitt Town near Windsor with another convict, Julia Leahy.
 Their first daughter Eleanor was born that year.
 The couple went on to have another child, Julia, before they married in 1814, just before the birth of their third child and only son, who was named William after his father.

 William was granted his ticket of leave on August 8, 1810, with the restriction he “reside within the District of the Hawkesbury”.
 He was conditionally pardoned by Governor Macquarie on February 29, 1812.
 (A conditional pardon meant that he was released from bondage, but only on condition that he not return to Britain.)

 William was noted as a landholder in a muster of the Windsor district of 1814 and in the 1825 General Muster, and as a farmer in the 1822 muster and 1828 Census.
 In a petition for land in 1820, William stated he had been emancipated for several years, had a wife and four children, and that he had suffered severely by floods.
 His letter was endorsed with a recommendation, describing him as “an industrious man with a very big family”.